Automattic/Edit-Flow/readme.txt

 = 0.8.1 (??? ?? ???) =
 * New German localization thanks to [Circleview](https://github.com/Circleview)
+* Performance improvements for custom statuses and editorial metadata
 * Bug fix: Show "(no title)" on the calendar when a post doesn't have a title.
 * Bug fix: Persist the future date position of a post on the calendar when a post is updated.